Sant'Anna di Stazzema massacre: Prosecutions

-However, extradition requests from Italy were rejected by Germany.
+Extradition requests from Italy were rejected by Germany.
 In 2012, German prosecutors shelved their investigation of 17 unnamed former SS soldiers (eight of whom were still alive) who were part of the unit involved in the massacre because of a lack of evidence.
 The statement said: "Belonging to a Waffen-SS unit that was deployed to Sant'Anna di Stazzema cannot replace the need to prove individual guilt.
 Rather, for every defendant it must be proven that he took part in the massacre, and in which form."
-The mayor of the village, Michele Silicani (a survivor who was 10 when the raid occurred), called the verdict "a scandal" and said he would urge Italy's justice minister to lobby Germany to reopen the case.
-German deputy foreign minister Michael Georg Link commented that "while respecting the independence of the German justice system," it was not possible "to ignore that such a decision causes deep dismay and renewed suffering to Italians, not just survivors and relatives of the victims."
+Michele Silicani, the mayor of the village and a survivor who was 10 when the raid occurred, called the verdict "a scandal" and said he would urge Italy's justice minister to lobby Germany to reopen the case.
+German deputy foreign minister Michael Georg Link commented that "while respecting the independence of the German justice system", it was not possible "to ignore that such a decision causes deep dismay and renewed suffering to Italians, not just survivors and relatives of the victims."